 I have always been a big fan of director Dante.
 His films are consistently fun, and despite his almost reverential approach to genre films, the fact that all of his movies are filled with awesome references to old favorites always makes me very happy.

-Innerspace doesn’t bare much scrutiny, with a lot of things that simply don’t make much sense, but the movie, written by Jeffrey Boam (The Lost Boys) and Chip Proser (Iceman), contains one amusing sequence after another, done at a breakneck pace, with dazzling (for ’80s), Oscar-winning visual effects provided by Industrial Light and Magic, George Lucas’s special effects company.
+Innerspace continued Dante’s (and Spielberg’s) winning streak.
+The film doesn’t bear much scrutiny, with a lot of things that simply don’t make much sense.
+However, the movie, written by Jeffrey Boam (Indiana Jones and the Last Crusade) and Chip Proser (Iceman), contains one amusing sequence after another, done at a breakneck pace with dazzling (for 1987), Oscar-winning visual effects provided by Industrial Light and Magic, George Lucas’s special effects company.

-The actors are in top from.
-Martin Short is a force of nature (this is perhaps his best film role).
+The actors are great!
+Martin Short is a force of nature — this is perhaps his best film role.
 Dennis Quaid is an appealing screen hero.
 Meg Ryan (When Harry Met Sally) is more than average as Quaid’s love interest.
 Quaid doesn’t get to interact much with Short and Ryan, but all three actors make a wonderful trio.
 Quaid and Ryan, of course, married a few years after the completion of the movie.

-This was Ryan’s breakthrough role.
-She really shines in her first bona fide leading part.
-Ryan is both charming and funny, a really great performance in a movie where the visuals effects are the star of the movie.
+By the way, this was Ryan’s breakthrough performance.
+She really shines in her first bona fide leading role.
+Ryan is both charming and funny, a really great performance in a movie where the visual effects are the star of the movie.

 Conclusions & Final Thoughts:

-Innerspace is much sillier than Dante’s previous movies — an obvious tribute to the 1966 sci-fi classic Fantastic Voyage — but it is so well done that I’m sure many will enjoy it, especially kids.
-This is certainly a “popcorn” movie that was clearly conceived, written, and filmed with the only intention of entertaining viewers and generating great revenues — from this perspective, the movie is a success in every sense of the word.
+Innerspace is much sillier than Dante’s previous movies — an obvious tribute to the 1966 sci-fi classic Fantastic Voyage — but it is so well done that I’m sure many viewers will enjoy it, especially kids.
+This is certainly a “popcorn movie” that was clearly conceived with the only intention of entertaining viewers — from this perspective, the movie is a complete success!
 I was glad to be able to revisit this film again, now from a completely different perspective.
 If you are looking for a movie that the whole family could enjoy, this is the perfect film for you.
 Color, 120 minutes, Rated PG.